 Oh, is that what happened?
-We also couldn’t figure out how to pay for our parking once the concert was over!
-Those stupid automated pay machines are made somewhere in hell, I’m sure of it; don’t get me started!
+We also couldn’t figure out how to leave the garage once the concert was over!
+Those stupid automated pay machines are made somewhere in hell; don’t get me started!
 Remind me not to park in the Liberty Place Parking Garage ever again!
-I hope we have better luck at the Borgata when we go to see Frankie Valli in 2 days.
+I hope we have better luck at the Borgata when we go to see Frankie Valli in 2 days!

 And remember, Mom, we get off at the Brigantine exit, not the Atlantic City exit.

-OK, OK, I got it!
+OK, OK, got it!
 Now get back to your Beatles report!

-Andre Gardner, the radio DJ from WMGK hosted the screening, here we are together again:
+Andre Gardner, the DJ from WMGK hosted the screening, here we are together again:

 And here are the Beatles at Shea Stadium,1964: